vcinnet/vcinnet/README.md

 ## 2. About Me

 **Enterprise-Grade Software & AI Engineer**
-I am an analytical, detail-oriented, and community-driven second-year Bachelor of Science student at the University of Toronto[cite: 1].
-Specializing in Probability, Statistics, and Actuarial Science, I combine a rigorous mathematical foundation with active machine learning engineering and full-stack product development[cite: 1].
+I am an analytical, detail-oriented, and community-driven second-year Bachelor of Science student at the University of Toronto.
+Specializing in Probability, Statistics, and Actuarial Science, I combine a rigorous mathematical foundation with active machine learning engineering and full-stack product development.

-*   **Software Engineering:** Building scalable, optimized data structures and programmatic logic for dynamic state evaluation[cite: 1].
+*   **Software Engineering:** Building scalable, optimized data structures and programmatic logic for dynamic state evaluation.
-*   **AI/ML Expertise:** Designing predictive modeling architectures and systematic data ingestion pipelines for healthcare and neurodegenerative risk metrics[cite: 1].
+*   **AI/ML Expertise:** Designing predictive modeling architectures and systematic data ingestion pipelines for healthcare and neurodegenerative risk metrics.
-*   **Quantitative Logic:** Deep expertise in set theory topology, multi-variable calculus optimization, and complex proof-based linear algebra[cite: 1].
+*   **Quantitative Logic:** Deep expertise in set theory topology, multi-variable calculus optimization, and complex proof-based linear algebra.
-*   **Product Engineering:** Focused on end-to-end delivery, transforming abstract academic literature and raw quantitative data into actionable, high-performance software tools[cite: 1].
+*   **Product Engineering:** Focused on end-to-end delivery, transforming abstract academic literature and raw quantitative data into actionable, high-performance software tools.

 **Open To:** Undergraduate internships in Machine Learning and Artificial Intelligence (e.g., Apple), and Quantitative Intern roles for Summer 2027 (e.g., Optiver).